xuelongqy/wallet_core_bindings/wallet_core_bindings_libs/README.md

 set(CMAKE_CXX_VISIBILITY_PRESET hidden) -> set(CMAKE_CXX_VISIBILITY_PRESET default)
 ```

-### macOS
-After compiling on macOS, you get libTrustWalletCore.dylib, which does not meet the requirements for the current multi-CPU architecture.
-However, you can still import it into the project and run it on a device with a specified CPU architecture.

 ### Linux
 After compiling on Linux, you get libTrustWalletCore.dylib, which does not meet the requirements for the current multi-CPU architecture.
 However, you can still import it into the project and run it on a device with a specified CPU architecture.